Court temporarily halts U.S. policy of detaining asylum-seeking mothers, children

 The American Civil Liberties Union had filed a lawsuit in December against the so-called no-release policy by the Immigration and Customs Enforcement agency on behalf of mothers and children who said they had fled violence in Central America.

-ICE, a part of the Department of Homeland Security, had implemented the policy during a spike in illegal entries into the United States from Central America during the summer.
+ICE, a part of the Department of Homeland Security, had implemented the policy during a spike of illegal entries into the United States from Central America during the summer.

 The ACLU said that by holding mothers and children who had fled violence and persecution, the administration had sought to deter other asylum-seekers from coming to the United States.